 Sudden Neuropsychiatric Symptoms in Adults: What Causes Them?

-Sudden changes in mood, thinking, or behavior can feel alarming—especially when they weren’t there before.
+Sudden changes in mood, thinking, or behavior can feel alarming—especially when they were not present before.
+Anxiety, irritability, intrusive thoughts, or cognitive difficulties may appear almost overnight.

 Patients often describe a clear shift: something changed—and quickly.